dhik-a/dhik-a/README.md

 # Hi there 👋

 Dhika here.
 I'm a mobile and front-end dev.
-Interested in building interesting stuff 🔨 <br />
+Interested in building interesting stuff. <br />

 ### Things I code with 👨‍💻: